 “Which one?
 Find a rich, old dude with one foot in the grave and no dependents to take me away from all this?”
-I said, sweeping my arms all around me.
+I swept my arms around me.
 “Or the one where I open a bookstore with a coffee shop and wine bar?”

 Sally pretended to think.
-“Well, being that this town seems to have a shortage of rich old dudes with one foot in the grave, but a surplus of people who like to drink and who can probably read, I think the bookstore idea might be the better choice.”
+“Well, being that this town seems to have a shortage of rich, old dudes with one foot in the grave—and I think Jack might take exception to that anyway—but we do have a surplus of people who like to drink and who can probably read so I think the bookstore idea might be the better choice.”

 “Ahh, it’s always nice to dream.”

-“Dammit, it’s time we stopped dreaming and started doing.
-Living the life we want and deserve,” she said loudly, startling me and drumming her fist on the table, her blonde hair flying.
+“Darn it, it’s time we stopped dreaming and started doing.
+Living the life we want and deserve,” she said loudly, startling me by drumming her fist on the table, her blonde hair flying.

 “Stop.
 Now, listen to me.
 You have always dreamed of owning a used bookstore.
 The only thing that’s stopped you is money.”